What to Wear for Autumn Hunting

-Knowing what to wear in the field is often the concern of most riders as they fear wearing or doing the wrong thing!
+Knowing what to wear in the hunting field is a common concern for riders as they fear wearing the wrong thing!
 Read our guide to find out the correct hunting attire to make you feel more comfortable and confident when you're off out hunting...

-Every hunt has two seasons: Autumn Hunting, formerly known as cubbing, and the Main Season.
-Autumn Hunting starts in early September and runs through to October.
+Every hunt has two seasons: autumn hunting, sometimes known as cubbing, and the main season.
+Autumn hunting starts in early September and runs through to October.
 During this period, horses and hounds are conditioned and trained.

-For Autumn hunting, it's correct for the “Ratcatcher” to be worn.
-In layman’s terms this is simply a tweed jacket.
-It’s possible that this term came from the attire which the "ratcatcher" or "terrier man" wore.
+For autumn hunting, it's correct for the “Ratcatcher” to be worn.
+In layman’s terms, this is simply a tweed jacket.
+It’s possible that this term came from the attire worn by the "ratcatcher" or "terrier man".
 He was probably a crofter who followed the hunt across his land.
-When a fox went to ground the terrier man, would send his terrier into the covert to kill the fox.
+When a fox went to ground, the terrier man would send his terrier into the covert to kill the fox.

-Whilst it’s a bit workmanlike in its appearance, it’s a safe option for anyone new to the sport.
-Strictly speaking tweed jackets are worn before the opening meet and hunting coats or show jackets afterwards.
-Dublin, Shires and Equetech all have a Ratcatcher style hunting jacket.
+Whilst it is a bit workman-like in its appearance, it is a safe option for anyone new to the sport.
+Strictly speaking, tweed jackets are worn before the opening meet and hunting coats or show jackets afterwards.
+Shires and Equetech have Ratcatcher style hunting jackets available.

-If you really feel the cold, you can add a layer of extra warmth with a thermal breech.
-The Equetech Arctic Thermal Under Breeches on the left below are great value, come in black or beige and are of a seam free design, which means chaffing will not be a problem.
-Alternatively if chilblains are your main problem, the Equetech Thermal Stirrup Underbreechs on the right will be more suitable they have an internal fleece panel on each thigh protects this area from getting chilblains.
+If you really feel the cold, you can add an extra layer of warmth with a pair of thermal leggings.
+The LeMieux Thermal Leggings on the left (below) are great value, come in light grey so they won't show through your breeches, and have a seam-free design, which means chaffing won't be a problem.
+Alternatively, if chilblains are your main problem, the Equetech Thermal Stirrup Underbreeches on the right will be more suitable - they have an internal fleece panel on each thigh that protects this area from getting chilblains.

-You can either wear a shirt with a collar and a tie or a shirt with a stock.
-Do bear in mind that on those warmer, autumn days when the temperature can get up to the late teens, you may only need a short sleeved shirt like the Dublin one on the left in the photo below.
-However long sleeved fleecy shirts like the one from Equetech are better for colder days.
+You can either wear a show shirt with a collar and tie, or a shirt with a stock.
+Do bear in mind that on those warmer autumn days, when the temperature can get up to the high teens, you may only need a short sleeved shirt like the Aubrion Short Sleeve Stock Shirt on the left (below).
+However, long sleeved smart shirts like the HKM Hunter Long Sleeve Show Shirt are better for colder days.

-Stocks come in a variety of fabrics and colours.
-A coloured checked or polka dot is required with a tweed jacket and secured with a stock pin.
-Do bear in mind that you're going to be in the hunting field not the competition arena, so go for something plain.
-If you opt for a shirt with a tie, Ties come in a good selection of designs, so you're bound to find a suitable one.
+Stocks and ties come in a variety of fabrics and colours.
+A coloured, checked or polka dot pattern is required with a tweed jacket, and is secured with a stock pin.
+Bear in mind that you're going to be in the hunting field, not the competition arena, so go for something plain.
+If you opt for a shirt with a tie, they come in a good selection of designs, so you're bound to find a suitable one.

-Technically the ratcatcher is worn with brown boots.
-Our favourite is the and a bowler hat, but nowadays most followers wear the same boots and riding hat throughout the entire season.
+The ratcatcher is traditionally worn with long brown riding boots and a bowler hat, but nowadays most followers wear the same boots and a safe and secure riding hat throughout the entire season.